EneaDim/Digital-Design-Flow-for-FPGA/README.md

 - rtl  : it contains the HDL files that implements the design, SystemVerilog is used as HDL.
 - tb   : it contains the python file that implements the testbench.__ It drives the inputs and monitors the outputs, comparing them with the model.__ The simulation is driven by cocotb.
 - syn  : it contains the yosys script to synthetize the design for an FPGA.__ It contains also the Verilog description of the synthesis and the json file which also describes the design and will be used as input for the Place & Route flow.
-- pr   : it contains the .asc file which describes the Place & Route for an ice-40 FPGA.__ It can be viewed n <https://knielsen.github.io/ice40_viewer/ice40_viewer.html>
+- pr   : it contains the .asc file which describes the Place & Route for an ice-40 FPGA.

-## Requirements to perform simulation, verification and visualize waveforms
+### Requirements to perform simulation, verification and visualize waveforms

 - Design : <https://github.com/steveicarus/iverilog> or other simulator for SystemVerilog files.
 - Design Verification : <https://github.com/cocotb/cocotb>
 - Waveform visualization : <https://github.com/gtkwave/gtkwave>

-## Requirements to Synthetize
+### Requirements to Synthetize

 Walkthrough <https://github.com/YosysHQ/yosys>

-## Requirements to Place&Route
+### Requirements to Place&Route

 Walktrhough <https://github.com/steveicarus/iverilog>